Why shifting my energy has been a life-changing element of my Life Design project

 This was the start of a ripple effect into other life-changing elements of Gill’s Life Design process.

-As the Second 50 women who joined our recent Sage Advice Live session (member-only event and on-demand recording) know, I’ve done a lot more than just audit my energy.
+As the Second 50 women who joined our recent Sage Advice Live session know, I’ve done a lot more than just audit my energy.
 I’ve rediscovered my values, harnessed my strengths and connected the dots between them all.
 It’s been transformative.

 So, although I still have to deal with lots of life-admin and other crap we all have on our plates, I’ve got a better energy flow through my days, weeks, and months.
 I don’t react as dramatically when the shit hits the fan – as it does regularly!
 Most amazingly, I have more time now, not less.